lolpox/contributions-repo/README.md

 ⭐ If you like this idea, check out the repository and consider giving it a star!
 It would mean a lot and help others discover it.

-## How It Works
-The script creates commits on specific dates defined in the `CUSTOM_DATES` list.
-Each date is processed with 5 commits to ensure visibility in the contribution graph.

 ## Getting Started

 ### Requirements